Drathal/wow_interface/Interface/AddOns/XpFlag/README.md

   * It should turn green and you should see your friendsExperience displayed on the top of the Screen.

 ## Features
 At the moment XpFlag has not a lot of features.
-When everything is working well i will add new features like:
+When everything works well, i will add new features like:

   * Config - choose where to add the XpFlag
-  * Config - choose to show a bar not not
   * more Flag designs
   * more info on XpFlag Tooltip
+  * other Data sources than XP
   * ...

-## This Addon is in early development Stage.
+## This Addon is in beta development Stage.
-So maybe it will now work now for you.
+So maybe some bugs will bite you.